 TOPIC: DIVINE ESCAPE FROM THE ENEMY

 BY T. O. BANSO

-“Let the wicked fall into their own snares, but let me escape” (Psalm 141:10 New Living Translation).
+“Let the wicked fall into their own nets, while I escape safely” (Psalm 141:10 New King James Version).

 Despite this, God delivered David from the hand of the Philistines.
 He met Saul’s requirement to marry his older daughter, Merab, but he didn’t keep his promise to give her to David.
 When Saul’s second daughter, Michal, fell in love with David, the Bible says Saul said, “I will give her to him, that she may be a snare to him, and that the hand of the Philistines may be against him” (1 Samuel 18:21a New King James Version).